In Part 1, we discussed how trout think about their world. Now lets use that knowledge to catch some picky fish!

 - Seine the top 2 feet of the water column for clues about hatching or drifting insects.
 Again, pay attention to size, color, and profile.
 Kicking up rocks gives you an idea of what’s in the river, but doesn’t clue you into the insects actively moving through the water column.

 - Pay attention to your indicator and split shot.
 Look for low profile, light impact indicators in white or clear.
-Cast lightly to avoid the loud “kerplunk” of split shot as they enter the water.
+Cast lightly or further upstream to avoid the loud “kerplunk” of split shot as they enter the water.

 - Fine tune your tippet.
-Though fluorocarbon tippet isn’t as supple as monofilament for dry fly fishing, the added transparency of fluorocarbon has proven beneficial to up close dry fly fishing and nymphing.
+Though fluorocarbon tippet isn’t as supple as monofilament for dry fly fishing, the added transparency of fluorocarbon has proven beneficial to short-range dry fly fishing and nymphing.

 - When casting, make sure your line misses on the side with the heavier current, allowing the fly to pass by the fish before you need to recast.
 If you miss on the eddy side, you might spook your fish by pulling your flies out of the eddy for your recast.

 - Use a Davy Knot to tie on your flies.
 Strong and thin, the Davy’s knot doesn’t create a large profile off of the eye of the hook.
 This might prove beneficial over a long clinch knot in very technical situations.